Learning how to lead a climb is a big step in a climber's development.

 Safe use of the rope

-Well-tied knots, good belaying a lead climber, belaying from the top of the route.
+Well-tied knots, good belaying of a lead climber, belaying from the top of the route.
 Seconding routes efficiently, with an eye to moving on to lead pitches.

 Modern anchors and rope systems

 Nuts, cams, hexes and slings – when and how to use them properly.
 Selecting anchors, placing equipment, rating placements and joining them together to make safe systems are all key skills.